UMNCodeWork/UMNCodeWork.github.io/README.md

 |       └── YYYY-MM-DD-project-name.markdown
 ```

-All post files must be titled with the year/month/day and post name, separated by dashes (-).
+**Don't forget to structure your file names correctly when adding content!** All post files must be titled with the year/month/day and post name, separated by dashes (-).
 They must also end with the filetype '.markdown' to parse correctly.
 For example:
 ```
 YYYY-MM-DD-post-name.markdown
 ```
-(Note: Draft events don't need a year/month/day until they're published.)  *Don't forget to structure your file names correctly when adding content!*
+(Note: Draft events don't need a year/month/day until they're published.)

 ## Templates: